xnning/software_foundation_exercises/README.md

 - [x] Logic: Logic in Coq
 - [x] Prop: Propositions and Evidence
 - [x] MoreLogic: More on Logic in Coq
-- [ ] ProofObjects: Working with Explicit Evidence in Coq
-- [ ] MoreInd: More on Induction
 - [x] SfLib: Software Foundations Library
-- [ ] Rel: Properties of Relations
 - [x] Imp: Simple Imperative Programs
   - [ ] Additional Exercises
 - [ ] Equiv: Program Equivalence